-The otherwise unoccupied Maroon Lobby is teeming with fresh-faced bards, mischievous warlocks and mad half-elves.
+The half-empty Maroon Lobby is teeming with fresh-faced bards, mischievous warlocks and mad half-elves Wednesday evening.
 Whether locked in battle, foraging for gold or on the hunt for a daring quest, magical thinking fills the Texas Woman’s University Student Union with the voices of another world.

 The league has already welcomed 50 members to its ranks since becoming an official organization this August.
 Hosting weekly and monthly sessions for players, officers hope to encourage anyone with an interest in D&D to explore what the league has to offer – and the fast-growing group is defying stereotypes about the decades-old roleplaying game.

 “A lot of the [preconceptions] about D&D is that it’s played by 30-year-old men who live in their mom’s basement or something like that,” Tavi Small, computer science freshman and Adventure League vice president, said.
 “It’s really not, it’s for anybody.”

 Thanks to the rise of nerd culture and the popularity of the Netflix hit Stranger Things – which features a pilot episode that opens with members playing D&D – players have seen a resurgence in interest in Dungeons and Dragons.

 “With pop culture leaning more toward the nerdy lately, it’s like it’s brought this out of the dark and into the public eye,” League founder and president Philip Monds said.
 “As a result, I think a lot more people get curious, which is why I think it’s a great time to bring this club up now.”